Mexico

 Community leaders trained in health, water, education, and income generation

-Concern America’s Integrated Community Development Program to accompany indigenous Mayan communities began in the early 1980s and now benefits more than 800 communities and 100,000 people in the state of Chiapas.
+Concern America’s Integrated Community Development Program to accompany indigenous Mayan communities began in the early 1980s and now benefits more than 820 communities and 105,000 people in the states of Chiapas and Guanajuato.

 We train and accompany health promoter practitioners and midwives who provide vital health care services where none exist.